moonesk8/venomwheel/README.md

 ## Venom Wheel Adapter - works with modular timing pulleys and spur gears

-This wheel adapter has 2 bearing seats and has been designed so you can press fit adapter into the wheel's core.
+This wheel adapter has 2 bearing seats and has been designed so you can press the adapter into the wheel's core.

 The bearings used are: